Saturday, May 16, 2009

-My picture in Canon´s Editor´s Choice
+My picture in top 6 in Canon Editor´s Choice: The Final Selection

 Check it out here